Lynn9358/Prediction-regarding-readmission-of-diabetic-patients/README.md

 ## Contribution
 - `Anran Yao` Responsible for the prediction model building and comparison and the result of report.
-- `Mingrui Li` Responsible for the data discriptive analysis and the conclusion section in report.
+- `Mingrui Li` Responsible for the data discriptive analysis and the preprocessing section in report.
 - `Wenjing Li` Responsible for maintain and tracking repository and data clearning and preprocessing.

 ## Attribution